theDevJade/Flow/src/content/docs/index.md

 - **No redistribution for profit** - cannot sell or distribute for monetary gain

 ### Commercial Licensing
-For commercial use, a separate license is required.
-Contact the copyright holder for commercial licensing terms.
+Flow's license is GNU AFFERO GENERAL PUBLIC LICENSE.

 See the [LICENSE file](/LICENSE) for complete terms and conditions.